zalando/zalando-howto-open-source/README.md

 ###Project Design

 ####What to Ask (and Answer) Before You Open Source
-[Danese Cooper](https://twitter.com/danese), Distinguished Member of Technical Staff-Open Source at PayPal, and PayPal Open Source Evangelist Duane O'Brien, have [shared a succinct four question approach](https://opensource.com/business/16/1/4-questions-ask-open-sourcing-project) their succinct four-question approach, that has influenced our own:
+[Danese Cooper](https://twitter.com/danese), Distinguished Member of Technical Staff-Open Source at PayPal, and PayPal Open Source Evangelist Duane O'Brien, have [shared a succinct four-question approach](https://opensource.com/business/16/1/4-questions-ask-open-sourcing-project) their succinct four-question approach, that has influenced our own:

 - Who cares?
 - Are we still using it?